Associate of Science

 Why study Pre-Mortuary Science?

-The UC Clermont College (UCCC) pre-mortuary science program is an associate of science degree designed for students who want to transfer to the Cincinnati College of Mortuary Science (CCMS).
+The UC Clermont College Pre-Mortuary Science program is an associate of science degree designed for students who want to transfer to the Cincinnati College of Mortuary Science.
 There, students will complete a bachelor of mortuary science degree.
-All courses from UCCC will transfer to CCMS.
+All courses from UC Clermont will transfer to CCMS.

 Mortuary science seeks to enroll persons who believe in the dignity of funeral services, who are committed to competent, professional service, and who desire more than minimal technical training.
 Aside from embalming and other preparatory services, graduates also need experience in arrangements counseling, merchandising and funeral directing.